opendocsg/slw-judgments-backfill/2018_SGHC_125/report.md

 58     As regards the allegation of oppression, I found that the police records were relevant, and nothing was adduced to show that these were unreliable.
 These records showed that the Accused was indeed moved to Cell 1M from the THA before he was brought to his house on 21 May 2014, [note: 90] which would have relieved some of the discomfort experienced in the THA.

 59     In any event, while the THA and the circumstances and duration of detention there created an uncomfortable environment, such discomfort did not lead to the conclusion that there was oppression, or in other words a sapping of the will of the Accused.
-Some discomfort is to be expected and the question is whether such discomfort was such as to call into question the voluntariness of a statement (see _Yeo See How v Public Prosecutor_ [1996] 2 SLR(R) 277 at [40]; _Tey Hsun Hang v Public Prosecutor_ [2014] 2 SLR 1189 at [114]).
+Some discomfort is to be expected and the question is whether such discomfort was such as to call into question the voluntariness of a statement (see _Yeo See How v Public Prosecutor_ <span class="citation">[1996] 2 SLR(R) 277</span> at [40]; _Tey Hsun Hang v Public Prosecutor_ <span class="citation">[2014] 2 SLR 1189</span> at [114]).
 From the photographs and other evidence, while the conditions in the THA were sparse, bordering perhaps on spartan, they were not to my mind such as to lead to oppression.
 There was some space to allow the Accused to rest in the THA, though

 handcuffed to a metal railing on a bench. [note: 91] It may have been that the Accused was not